We know you’re passionate about creating the perfect homemade pizza, and we’re here to share some exciting secrets with you.

-This is not always the case when rolling out a pizza with a rolling pin; in addition to a floured surface, you need to add some flour to the dough’s surface.
+This is not always the case when rolling out a pizza with a rolling pin; in addition to a floured surface, you must add some flour to the dough’s surface.

-This method keeps the tackiness level down and allows you to give the dough better stretching properties.
+This method lowers the tackiness level and gives the dough better-stretching properties.
 Another reason oil affects the dough is to prevent moisture from getting out of your dough.

 What is the Order of Ingredients when Adding Oil to Pizza Dough?

-As a result, oil should be one of the last ingredients before the salt when you are mixing pizza dough.
+As a result, oil should be one of the last ingredients before the salt when mixing pizza dough.